-- management applied judgment in determining the functional currency of Strata as Australian dollars, the functional currency of Revival as Canadian dollars and the presentation currency of the Company as Canadian dollars; and - management's assessment of no material restoration, rehabilitation and environmental obligations, based on the facts and circumstances that existed during the year. - (r) New accounting standards and interpretations
+- management's assessment of no material restoration, rehabilitation and environmental obligations, based on the facts and circumstances that existed during the year. - (r) New accounting standards and interpretations

 IFRS 9 - Financial Instruments ("IFRS 9") was issued by the IASB in October 2010 and will replace IAS 39 Financial Instruments: Recognition and Measurement ("IAS 39").
 IFRS 9 uses a single approach to determine whether a financial asset is measured at amortized cost or fair value, replacing the multiple rules in IAS 39.
 The approach in IFRS 9 is based on how an entity manages its financial instruments in the context of its business model and the contractual cash flow characteristics of the financial assets.
 Most of the requirements in IAS 39 for classification and measurement of financial liabilities were carried forward unchanged to IFRS 9.
 The new standard also requires a single impairment method to be used, replacing the multiple impairment methods in IAS 39.
 IFRS 9 is effective for annual periods beginning on or after January 1, 2018.
-Earlier adoption is permitted.
-The Company has not yet assessed the impact of this standard.
+The Company does not expect adoption of the standard to have any material impact on the consolidated financial statements.